TwistingTwists/obsidian-tools/Leetcode - DSA.md

 	1. Overlapping sub problem
 	2. optimal substructure

+Steps to master DSA: By Harish?

 - [ ] solve 20 easy - array + strings + language basics + binary search
 - [ ] 20-30 medium on leetcode - for DP practice - 2D and 3D
 - [ ] Binary search on answer

+DP mental model :
+1. recurrence relation
+2. DP solution to a problem exists =>  graph with DAG

 | Type  | No. | Problem                               | Notes                                                                                                                                 |
 | ----- | --- | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |